elireisman/whalewatcher/README.md

 | `--config-var`  | "" | "SOME_ENV_VAR" | If set, the name of the env var in which the YAML config is inlined |
 | `--wait-millis` | 60000 | 10000 | Time to await each target container startup; also default time to await ready status |
 | `--port`        | 4444 | 5432 | the port `whalewatcher` should listen on to expose the status API |

-## Contributing
-`whalewatcher` has reduced by stress levels when setting up a new project with Docker Compose in my dev/CI env, but feels pretty alpha still.
-PR's welcome!